4.9 from 20 users

 6. How does acupuncture feel?

-• A dull throbbing ache
+• A dull, throbbing ache

-• A pulling sensation like two train carriages being coupled together
+• A pulling sensation

 • An electrical sensation